MEMBERSHIP GUIDE – High Weald Beekeepers Association

 - EVENTS and MEETINGS

-As a group the HWBKA holds regular meetings and events around the subject of beekeeping.
-Regular talks, apiary visits, social meetings and practical demonstrations are held throughout the year.
+As a group the High Weald Beekeepers hold regular meetings and events around the subject of Beekeeping.
+Regular talks, Apiary visits, social meetings and practical demonstrations are held throughout the year.
 Most of these are free, but some may carry a small fee to cover materials or speakers.

-In order to keep costs and time to a minimum most communications are done by email.
-Please ensure that the Treasurer, Secretary, or Events Secretary, is informed of any change of email address.
-Without this we cannot keep members up to date.
+In order to keep costs and time down to a minimum ALL communications are done by email.
+Please ensure that you inform the Treasurer, Secretary or Events Secretary of any change of email address.
+Without this we cannot keep you up to date.

 - MEMBERSHIP FEE INCREASES

-The Committee of the HWBKA reserve the right to increase the membership fee for new members or at renewal for existing members, should at any time, the BBKA or the BDI raise their fees.
-Only proposed increases in the portion of the membership fee due to the HWBKA will be put to the AGM for voting.
+The Committee of the High Weald Beekeepers reserve the right to increase the membership fee for new members or at renewal for existing members, should at any time, the BBKA or the BDI raise their fees.
+Only proposed increases in the portion of the membership fee due to the High Weald Beekeepers will be put to the AGM for voting.

-This document is also downloadable as a printable pdf from here Membership Guide-2017-2018
+This document is also downloadable as a printable pdf from here MEMBERSHIP GUIDE 2015-2016